KWyckmans/datastructures-algorithms/README.md

 # Datastructures and algorithms
 In this repository I implemented various datastructures and algorithms for personal practice.
+In reality I would (and so should you) absolutely use built-in versions of these.

+This was performed as an exercise while applying to various companies.
+It was not my goal to produce production-level code, but rather freshen up my understanding of how various datastructures work combined with a bith of a refresher about Java.
+If their are things in this codebase that look weird, it's probably because I was experimenting with various things.

 ## Datastructures
 The datastructures implemented are: